WhatsApp for healthcare? 6 reasons why it’s dangerous

 In this article, we will explore some inherent risks of adopting WhatsApp for healthcare.
 We’ll also discuss why alternative, purpose-built communication platforms are better suited to safeguard patient confidentiality, protect sensitive medical information, and ensure compliance with legal and regulatory requirements.

-First and foremost, when it comes to healthcare communication within the United States, WhatsApp's lack of compliance with HIPAA standards is the primary concern.
+When it comes to healthcare communication within the United States, WhatsApp's lack of compliance with HIPAA standards is the primary concern.

 HIPAA sets strict standards for protecting patients' personal health information (PHI) and requires healthcare organizations to implement specific security measures.